nicoleump/ga-dsiplus/roadmap/week08/readme.md

 Create your draft GA Profile and time to meet 1:1 with your coach.

 ## Homework

-Homework due next Monday at 6 pm: [Final GA Profile](https://github.com/ga-dc/outcomes/blob/master/roadmap/week09/HWweek9.md)
+Check your class calendar for HW due next Tuesday at 7 pm

 ## Further Reading/ Resources: